-- 1) Applicants cannot be denied rental assistance solely because they were previously evicted from an assisted site for being victims; - 2) Applicants cannot be denied assistance solely for criminal activity or other acts against them that were directly related to domestic violence dating violence, sexual assault or stalking - 3) Residents cannot be evicted, nor have their subsidies terminated solely because they were victims of domestic violence, dating violence, sexual assault or stalking.
+- 1) Applicants cannot be denied rental assistance solely because they were previously evicted from an assisted site for being victims; - 2) Applicants cannot be denied assistance solely for criminal activity or other acts against them that were directly related to domestic violence, dating violence, sexual assault or stalking; - 3) Residents cannot be evicted, nor have their subsidies terminated solely because they were victims of domestic violence, dating violence, sexual assault or stalking.
 Being a victim does not qualify as a "serious or repeated violation of the lease" or "other good cause" for eviction. - 4) The perpetrator(s) may be evicted and/or their names removed from leases.
-Remaining household members may continue residency as long as they are eligible. - a) The remaining household members will have 90 days to establish eligibility, other than citizenship, for the program or to find new housing.
-Management will issue one 60 day extension following the initial 90 day time frame, if necessary. - b) If the remaining household members are ineligible noncitizens, said members have 30 days to prove eligible immigration status or to find other housing.
+Remaining household members may continue residency as long as they are eligible. - a) The remaining household members will have 90 days to establish eligibility, other than citizenship, for the program (Section 811 PRA only; no citizenship requirements for LIHTC), or to find new housing.
+Management will issue one 60-day extension following the initial 90-day time frame, if necessary. - b) If the remaining household members are ineligible noncitizens, said members have 30 days to prove eligible immigration status or to find other housing.
 There are no extensions allowed.
+(Section 811 PRA only; no citizenship requirements for LIHTC).

-The Notice of Occupancy Rights Under the Violence Against Women Act' (Form HUD-5380) and 'Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking and Alternate Documentation' (Form HUD-5382), will be provided to a tenant or applicant at three (3) specific times:
+The Notice of Occupancy Rights Under the Violence Against Women Act' (Form HUD-5380) will be provided to a tenant or applicant at three specific times: